St James College, Brisbane

 St James College is an independent Catholic secondary day school for boys and girls, located in Spring Hill, Brisbane, Queensland, Australia.
 St James College, informally known as Jimmies, was established in 1868 with only 12 students and is the oldest Catholic boys' school in Queensland.
 In 1893, the Congregation of Christian Brothers agreed to take over the school following major economic depression, the government's refusal to pay staff wages and inconsistent student enrolment.
 As of 2021, the co-educational school had an enrolment of approximately 520 students from Year 7 to Year 12.
-The school principal is Anne Rebgetz.
+The school's current principal is Anne Rebgetz.

 History

 Jerome William Long (1834–1891) was the first lay Principal to lead St James between 1871 and 1877, and again in 1880–90, he is accredited with being the first teacher to hold a Class 2, Division 1 certificate in Queensland.
 Long was honoured by the college, which named Long House after him.

 In 1994, the college began to accept enrolment from girls in years 8 and 11, making it a co-educational institution.
 In 1994, its name was changed to St. James Prac.; it was then reverted to St. James College in 2001.
 In 2002, its first female principal was appointed.
 The college has also been known as Edmund Rice College, St James's, and St James Practical College.
-The college constructed a new library and science complex, named the Joseph Canali Centre completed in 2015 when the college began accepting enrolments for grade 7.
+The college constructed a new library and science complex named the Joseph Canali Centre, completed in 2015 when the college began accepting enrolments for grade 7.
 In 2013 enrolment stood at approximately 480 students.
+The college has grown significantly in recent years, with enrolment reaching 1,033 students in 2026.
+Recent developments include the opening of the Santiago Building in 2023 and the purchase of the Warren Street building in late 2024, which is scheduled to open in 2027.